mrezasoltani/mrezasoltani.github.io/_pages/Course/module_1.md

    </p>

 * In addition to the above learning methods, you may see names like _Transfer Learning_, _Meta Learning_, _Continous or Life-Long Learning_, _Curriculum Learning_, _Teacher-Student Learning (Distillation)_ in the literature.
 All these methods are different types of learning which may be used in supervised/unsupervised/RL fashion.
 We will look at some of these in the course.

+### Datasets in ML
+* As mentioned earlier, the availability of data is essential for all ML algorithms.
+In recent years, there are a large amount of data publicly available.
+Here, we briefly review some of the common datasets used in ML literature.
+   * Data in image domain:
+      - 1. MNIST.
+This dataset contains the gray-scale of \((28\times\)) images of digits from 0 to 9.
+It contains 60,000 training images and 10,000 testing images.
+      - 2. CIFAR-10/100.
+The CIFAR-10 dataset contains 60,000 colorful images of 32*32 pixels.
+They are labeled from 0-9.
+The CIFAR-100 is similar to the CIFAR-10 dataset, but the difference is that it has 100 classes instead of 10.
+      - 3. ImageNet.
+This dataset contains 14,197,122 annotated images according to the WordNet hierarchy.
+Since 2010 the dataset is used in the ImageNet Large Scale Visual Recognition Challenge (ILSVRC), a benchmark in image classification and object detection.
+The training data contains 1000 categories and 1.2 million images.
+      - 4. MS COCO.
+This dataset is a huge database for object detection, segmentation and image captioning tasks.
+It has around 1.5 million labeled images.
+      - 5. Flickr 8k.
+The Flickr 8k dataset contains 8,000 images and each image is labeled with 5 different captions.
+The dataset is used to build an image captioning.
+   * Data in Natural Language Processing (NLP):
+      - 1. Enron Email.
+This Enron dataset contains around 0.5 million emails of over 150 users mostly from management of Enron.
+The size of the data is around 432Mb.
+        2. Yelp.
+It contains 1.2 million tips by 1.6 million users, over 1.2 million business attributes and photos for natural language processing tasks.